-There are many reasons to take an AP[®] course-visit exploreap.org to learn about them.

-If you took the PSAT/NMSQT[®] or the SAT[®], visit studentscores.collegeboard.org to see which AP classes may be a good fit for you.
+There are many reasons to take an AP to learn about them. ourse-visit exploreap.org If you took the PSAT/NMSQT® or the SAT®, visit studentscores.collegeboard.org to see which AP classes may be a good fit for you.
 List them below.

-Answer these questions to see which AP course you might be interested in:

-Which courses/subjects do you enjoy most?
+Answer these questions to see which a you might be interested in: AP course Which courses/subjects do you enjoy most?
 What college majors are you considering?
 Which subjects do you do well in?
 What careers excite you?